 They’re eager to help if you give them specific instructions.

-Also, it’s June.
+Also, it’s the very end of the school year.
 You’re not seriously still teaching, are you?

 Do you have any tips for making classroom clean-up easy?
 Share them in the comments below!

 Keep only 1 copy of each of your files or better yet, go digital! 🙂